ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/CONTRIBUTING.md

 package][coverage]; its configuration can be found in `pyproject.toml`.
 Note coverage only extends to Python scripts in the `govuk_tech_docs_sphinx_theme` folder.

-To run code coverage, and view it as an HTML report, execute the following command in your terminal:
+To run code coverage, and view it as an HTML report, enter the following command in your terminal:

 ```shell